mathsyouth/the-c-programming-language-solutions/README.md

 * Exercise 3-4.
 In a two's complement number representation, our version of `itoa` does not handle the largest negative number, that is, the value of `n` equal to `-(2^{wordsize-1})`.
 Explain why not.
 Modify it to print that value correctly, regardless of the machine on which it runs. [solution](Chapter3/exercise3-4.c)
 * Exercise 3-5.
 Write the function `itob(n, s, b)` that converts the integer `n` into a base `b` character representation in the string `s`.
 In particalar, `itob(n, s, 16)` formats `n` as a hexadecimal integer in `s`. [solution](Chapter3/exercise3-5.c)
 * Exercise 3-6.
 Write a version of `itoa` that accepts three arguments instead of two.
 The third argument is a minimum field width; the converted number must be padded with blanks on the left if necessary to make it wide enough. [solution](Chapter3/exercise3-6.c)

+## Chapter 4.
+Functions and Program Structure
+* Exercise 4-1.
+Write the function `strrindex(s, t)`, which returns the position of the **rightmost** occurrence of `t` in `s`, or `-1` if there is none. [solution](Chapter4/exercise4-1.c)
+* Exercise 4-2.
+Extend `atof` to handle scientific notation of the form `123.45e-6` where a floating-point number may be followed by `e` or `E` and an optionally signed exponent. [solution](Chapter4/exercise4-2.c)
+* Exercise 4-3.
+Given the basic framework, it's straightforward to extend the calculator.
+Add the modulus (`%`) and provisions for negative numbers. [solution](Chapter4/exercise4-3.c)
+* Exercise 4-4.
+Add commands to print the top element of the stack without poping, to duplicate it, and to swap the top two elements.
+Add a command to clear the stack. [solution](Chapter4/exercise4-4.c)
+* Exercise 4-5.
+Add access to library functions like `sin`, `exp` and `pow`.
+See `<math.h>` in Appendix B, Section 4. [solution](Chapter4/exercise4-5.c)
+* Exercise 4-6.
+Add commands for handling variables.
+(It's easy to provide twenty-six variables with single-letter names.)
+Add a variable for the most recently printed value.
+* Exercise 4-7.
+Write a routine `ungets` that will push back an entire string onto the input.
+Should `ungets` know about `buf` and `bufp`, or should it just use `ungetch`?
+* Exercise 4-8.
+Supppose that there will never be more than one character of pushback.
+Modify `getch` and `ungetch` accordingly.
+* Exercise 4-9.
+Our `getch` and `ungetch` do not handle a pushed-back `EOF` correctly.
+Decide what their properties ougth to be if an `EOF` is pushed back, then implement your design.
+* Exercise 4-10.
+An alternative organization uses `getline` to read an entire input line; this makes `getch` and `ungetch` unnecessary.
+Revise the calculator to use this appproach.